Division of Expressive Therapies

 Areas of Academic Focus and Expertise: Art-based research, rhythmic attunement, improvisation, psychospiritual and community based approaches to working with trauma, embodied states of consciousness

-Area of Work and Concentration at Lesley: Intermodal Expressive Therapies
+Area of Work and Concentration at Lesley: Expressive Arts Therapy

 Representative List of Recent Courses Taught: • Orientation to Expressive Therapies• Principles and Practices of Expressive Therapies• Theoretical Approaches to Expressive Therapies• Advanced Clinical Training in Expressive Therapies• Expressive Arts Therapy in Holistic Psychology• Expressive Therapies Studio• Thesis Seminar Expressive Therapies• Supervision and Leadership, PhD program• Arts Apprenticeship, PhD program